 Open for breakfast, lunch and dinner plus brunch on the weekend, Shindig gets its nightly party vibe from bartenders who craft inspired cocktails like blackberry soju lemonade and peach sangria behind the restaurant’s long bar.
 Eating at Shindig at noon, we skipped the cocktail menu and orders coffees instead.

-Shindig is located at 1 Tinker Street, Woodstock, NY 12498, United States.
+Shindig was located at 1 Tinker Street, Woodstock, NY 12498, United States.

 4. Bread Alone Bakery